 The soil ecology lab is equipped with two large Percival incubators for controlled laboratory experiments.
 Field and laboratory facilities at the Smithsonian Environmental Research Center and the USDA Beltsville Agricultural Research Center are available for collaborative research.
-The soil sensor lab is equipped with a weather station, many CO2 sensors, and tools and computer facilities to assemble and test custiom electronics in house.
+The soil sensor lab is equipped with a weather station, many CO2 sensors, and tools and computer facilities to assemble and test custom electronics in-house.
 Testbeds for sensor deployment include the JHU campus and the urban AmeriFlux tower in north Baltimore.

 Field studies and excursions form an integral part of the program of instruction and research in geology and are closely integrated with the laboratory and course work.
 Situated at the fall line between the Coastal Plain and the Piedmont and only an hour’s ride from the Blue Ridge and Appalachians, Baltimore is an excellent location for a department with a field-oriented program in geology.
 The department has a permanent field station for geological research, Camp Singewald, in the Bear Pond Mountains of Washington County, Maryland, and a vehicle for field use.

-Supporting facilities on campus include the Milton S. Eisenhower Library, the Space Telescope Science Institute, and the Computing Center.
-In addition, the facilities of the Johns Hopkins Applied Physics Laboratory, Smithsonian Institution and the Geophysical Laboratory and the Department of Terrestrial Magnetism of the Carnegie Institution of Washington are available by special arrangement for students qualified to use them.
-For students whose research requires substantial computation, special arrangements can be made to use the supercomputers at the Goddard Space Science Center (NASA) and the Naval Research Laboratory.
+Supporting facilities on campus include the Milton S. Eisenhower Library, the Space Telescope Science Institute, and the High-Performance Computing Center.
+In addition, the facilities of the Johns Hopkins Applied Physics Laboratory, Smithsonian Institution, and the Geophysical Laboratory and the Department of Terrestrial Magnetism of the Carnegie Institution of Washington are available by special arrangement for students qualified to use them.
+Some students work closely with researchers and facilities at the nearby NASA Goddard Space Flight Center.